Spurs coach Popovich blasts President Trump | FOX Sports

 ”And so when he’s mad at the media for them reporting what he said, that just boggles my mind.”

-Popovich said others would have punished for some of the things Trump has said in the past, including when he made fun of a handicapped reporter.
+Popovich said others would have been punished for some of the things Trump has said in the past, including when he mocked a reporter with a disability.

 ”If our children would’ve said it, we would have grounded him for six months,” he said. ”Without a doubt.
 But we ignore all that because, because why?
 That says something about all of us and that’s what’s dangerous, or that’s what scares the hell out of me to this day.
 It makes me uneasy.”